<-- R-18 Slope Curve Rail | R-20 1/4 Straight Rail --> |

 The molding on the bottom of the turnout shows that it was being developed in 1989.
 The Automatic Turnout Rail was only produced in Thailand.

-The Automatic Turnout Rail was also included in the 1990 Hikari with Light Overpass Set and some later sets like a variant with a different sticker and sign design in the Thomas and the Chinese Dragon set.
+The Automatic Turnout Rail was also included in the 1990 Hikari with Light Overpass Set and some later sets like a variant with a different sticker and sign design in the Thomas the Tank Engine and Percy and the Dragon Set.